Evolution of Marketing

 Key Characteristics of the Marketing Concept:

-- Understanding customer needs before creating products
+• Understanding customer needs and then creating products that meet those needs.

 The Societal Marketing Concept